-- 8.2.5 The oil residue (sludge) tank discharge piping and bilge water piping shall be equipped with non-return valves to prevent oil residues (sludge) from discharging to the bilge water piping, bilge water tank, bilges of machinery spaces and bilge water separator.
-The above mentioned piping may serve only one purpose: to connect the oil residue (sludge) tank discharge piping and bilge water piping to the standard discharge connection referred to in 7.2.2.1, or any other approved means of disposal. - 8.2.6 Piping to and from oil residue (sludge) tanks shall have no direct connection overboard, other than the common pipeline running to standard discharge connections in accordance with 7.2.2.1. - 8.2.7 Oil residues (sludge) tanks shall be designed and constructed so as to facilitate their cleaning and discharge of residues to reception facilities. - 8.2.8 Where further to the tanks required in 8.2.1, another independent tank for collection of drainage and oil leaks is installed, this tank shall have a capacity specified in Table 8.2.8.
+8.2.5 For ships of 400 gross tonnage and above the oil residue (sludge) tank discharge piping and bilge water piping shall be equipped with non-return valves to prevent oil residues (sludge) from discharging to the bilge water piping, bilge water tank, bilges of machinery spaces and bilge water separator.
+The abovementioned piping may serve only one purpose: to connect the oil residue (sludge) tank discharge piping and bilge water piping to the standard discharge connection referred to in 7.2.2.1, or any other approved means of disposal.

+8.2.6 Piping to and from oil residue (sludge) tanks shall have no direct connection overboard, other than the common pipeline running to standard discharge connections in accordance with 7.2.2.1.

+8.2.7 Oil residues (sludge) tanks shall be designed and constructed so as to facilitate their cleaning and discharge of residues to reception facilities.

+8.2.8 Where further to the tanks required in 8.2.1, another independent tank for collection of drainage and oil leaks is installed, this tank shall have a capacity specified in Table 8.2.8.
 Oil accumulated as the result of separator operation may be also discharged to this tank.

-Main engine output P, in kW Tank capacity, in m 3 Up to 10000 20 × D × P /10 6 Above 10000 $D \times [0.2 + 7 \times (P - 10\ 000)\ /10^{6}]$ Note.
-D-maximum period of voyage between ports where drainage and oil residue (sludge) may be discharged into reception

-N o t e .
+Main engine output P, in kW Tank capacity, in m Up to 10000 20 × D × P /10 Above 10000 $D \times [0,2 + 7 \times (P - 10\ 000)\ /10^{6}]$ N o t e .
 D - maximum period of voyage between ports where drainage and oil residue (sludge) may be discharged into reception facilities, in days (where the period of voyage is unknown, it shall be adopted equal to 30 days).

-- 8.2.9 Where further to the tanks required in 8.2.1, the tank(s) for collection of used oil in ships where the main and auxiliary engines require the complete replacement of lubricating oil in the absence of shore supply, their(its) capacity shall be determined assuming 1,5 m3 for each 1000 kW of their total output. - 8.2.10 The separated dirty water and exhausted control water of fuel oil purifiers shall be discharged into a particular tank for this purpose in order to minimize the influx to the tank for separated sludge.
+8.2.9 Where further to the tanks required in $\underline{8.2.1}$ , the tank(s) for collection of used oil in ships where the main and auxiliary engines require the complete replacement of lubricating oil in the absence of shore supply, their(its) capacity shall be determined assuming 1,5 m for each 1000 kW of their total output.

+8.2.10 The separated dirty water and exhausted control water of fuel oil purifiers shall be discharged into a particular tank for this purpose in order to minimize the influx to the tank for separated sludge.
 This particular tank shall be located above the double bottom for the purpose of facilitating its drain without the need for a drain pump.